edgeimpulse/example-standalone-inferencing-spresense/README.md

 # Edge Impulse Example: stand-alone inferencing (Sony's Spresense)

-This runs an exported impulse on Sony's Spresense board.
+This repository runs an exported impulse on the Spresense by Sony development board.
 See the documentation at [Running your impulse locally (Spresense)](https://docs.edgeimpulse.com/docs/running-your-impulse-spresense).

 ## Requirements